snap-one/docs-driverworks-fundamentals/source/includes/9_commands/_1-COMMANDS.md

 </command>
 ```

-The Dynamic List command parameter type supports the ability to use the [Dynamic List Property][3].
+The Dynamic List command parameter type supports the ability to use the Dynamic List Property.
 This property provides ability to include driver-based, dynamically updated lists in ComposerPro’s Advanced Properties screen.

 In order for this property to work, a command needs to be created in the \<devicedata\>\<config\> section of the c4z driver.xml file.
 This command must include the DYNAMIC\_LIST\_ parameter type.

-Note: The driver must implement a function called [GetCommandParamList][4] that returns a table with the list for the specified parameter.
+Note: The driver must implement a function called GetCommandParamList that returns a table with the list for the specified parameter.

 ### List